Close

 PACER Center, with its Transitioning to Life After High School content, provides invaluable resources for families with exceptional family members.
 Families can also explore vocational rehabilitation programs.

-If your teen has an individualized education program, or IEP, a transition plan will be discussed before your child turns 16.
-This planning helps prepare your youth for postsecondary education.
 Your teen may also be eligible to receive additional educational support and assistance through age 21.
 While an IEP doesn’t extend to higher education institutions, students with 504 plans can take those plans with them to college.
-Contact the school’s disability services office to find out what steps need to be taken to obtain accommodations.
-Some colleges have better programs and services for students who have greater needs for accommodation than others.

 Families with exceptional family members can explore postsecondary education with the help of their installation’s Exceptional Family Member Program.

-Families with exceptional family members can find links to their state’s transition resources in the Education Directory for Children with Special Needs.
+Families with exceptional family members can find links to their state’s transition resources in the Education Directory for Children With Special Needs.

 Military OneSource offers special needs consultants, available 24/7, to answer your questions.
 Call 800-342-9647 to set up a live chat to schedule an appointment to talk with a special needs consultant.
 Read more about how special needs consultants can help you.